The Papers of Richard J. Bonnie

 MSS 81-9q was merged with MSS 81-9r.

 MSS 81-9r is divided in two parts.
 The first part include files related to Bonnie's work in mental health law internationally and in the United States.
 The majority of the files contain documents from the GIP [Geneva Initiative on Psychiatry] work on former Soviet republics and the Network of Reformers in Psychiatry files.
-We also received miscellaneous professional files, clients' files [restricted], correspondence files, and University of Virginia and Law School files.
+There are miscellaneous professional files, clients' files [restricted], correspondence files, and University of Virginia and Law School files.
 The second part is entirely related to the Commission on Mental Health Reform in Virginia (2001 - 2010).

 MSS 81-9s relates to the work and organization of the Geneva Initiative on Psychiatry (GIP), an international nonprofit organization established in 1980 to eradicate the political abuse of psychiatry, mainly in the Soviet Union and Romania.
 The collection also includes files on China’s Mental Health Reform, the World Psychiatric Association China Mission, some Czech and Serbia files related to mental health, and the Scottish Law Commission.
 In addition, there are IOM (Institute of Medicine) files regarding Bonnie’s work on the Committee on Improving Health, Safety and Well-being of Young Adults, and the Committee on Health Implications of Raising the Minimum Age for Purchasing Tobacco Products, and State of Virginia files related to mental health.